trishalim/jazz-pocket-dreams/README.md

 ##  🎷 tech stack

 - React and Tailwind for UI
+- Clerk for authentication
-- [Jazz](https://jazz.tools) for database, backend, auth, and state management
+- [Jazz](https://jazz.tools) for database, backend, and state management

 With **[Jazz](https://jazz.tools)**, my backend is simply the [schema](./src/schema.ts) that defines the data model, and the api key for [Jazz Cloud](https://jazz.tools/cloud) written [here](.src/components/JazzAndAuth.tsx).